What Is Everboarding and Why Your Enablement Team Needs It

 - Integrate learning into daily tasks: Embed learning in everyday work by offering short, relevant modules employees can complete during regular hours.

-Shift from onboarding to everboarding
+Why shift from onboarding to everboarding?

 If you want your employees to stay engaged, develop continuously, and adapt to an ever-changing business landscape, it’s time to shift your focus from traditional onboarding processes to everboarding.
 By embracing this long-term, continuous learning approach, you’ll ensure that your employees remain motivated, grow in their roles, and contribute to the success of your organization.